-To be recommended for education administrative certification and/ or rank change, all candidates must meet the requirements for admission to professional education, complete the approved leadership curriculum, and pass the required Kentucky Instructional Leadership Principal exams.
-(School Leaders Licensure Assessment & Kentucky Specialty Test of Instructional and Administrative Practices).
+To be recommended for education administrative certification and/ or rank change, all candidates must meet the requirements for admission to professional education, complete the approved leadership curriculum, and pass the required Praxis exam.
 Kentucky educator certification requirements are subject to change.
 Before registering for the test(s), please check the Education Professional Standards Board website at www.epsb.ky.gov for current test requirements and current cut scores.
-You may also contact the Division of Professional Learning and Assessment at (502) 564-5846.
+You may also contact the Division of Certification at (502) 564-5846.